 Olga Elkind, LCSW

 Olga Elkind is a licensed clinical social worker with over 15 years experience in helping people with a variety of mental health challenges, including life changes, self-esteem, depression, fear, relationships, and anxiety.
 Ms. Elkind holds a Master’s Degree in Clinical Social Work from NYU’s Silver School of Social Work.
 She is trained in a variety of therapeutic modalities and uses an eclectic approach with her clients.
 Ms. Elkind believes that everyone has the capacity to heal and grow, and is committed to providing a safe and supportive space where clients can explore their thoughts, feelings, and experiences.
 Ms. Elkind truly respects treating people with genuine kindness, empathy, and offers an LGBTQ+ safe environment.
 During her career she worked in outpatient and inpatient settings, and enjoys working with adults.
 In addition to working with clients, Ms. Elkind provides supervision towards clinical licensure to therapists at IPG.
-Ms. Elkind is a Certified Clinical Trauma Professional, Certified Rape Crisis Advocate, a court appointed Article 81 Guardian in the State of New York.
+Ms. Elkind is also a Certified Mental Health and Nutrition Clinical Specialist, a Certified Rape Crisis Advocate, and a court appointed Article 81 Guardian in the State of New York.
 She is bilingual in English and Russian.

 Christina Pallotta, LSW